nauxqouh/introduction-to-data-science/README.md

-# Description
+# 📌 Description
 This repo contains weekly practical codes for my **Introduction to Data Science** course in university.

-Here, I explored techniques at a learning and experimentation level.
+Here, I explored techniques at a learning and experimentation level 📖 .